merkle-open/generator-nitro/app/templates/project/docs/nitro.md

 Use all lowercase if possible.
 (Exception: TerrificJS uses upper case for its namespace `T` and class names `T.Module.Example`)

 All files must be lowercase.
-It's allowed to use uppercase letters for component folders, keep care of case sensitive filesystems and use handlebars helpers with the *exact* folder name.
+It's allowed to use uppercase letters for pattern folders, keep care of case sensitive filesystems and use handlebars helpers with the *exact* folder name.

-    {{component name='NavMain'}}
+    {{pattern name='NavMain'}}

 ... looks for a template `navmain.<%= options.viewExt %>` in the folder `NavMain`.

-Note that uppercase letters in component names are represented in CSS with hyphens.
+Note that uppercase letters in pattern names are represented in CSS with hyphens.

     Navigation   -> T.Module.Navigation   -> m-navigation
     NavMain      -> T.Module.NavMain      -> m-nav-main